fuzzymannerz/swmp/README.md

 ## Installation
 1. [Download the Zip file](https://github.com/fuzzymannerz/swmp/archive/master.zip).
 2. Extract the files to the web server.
+(You might want to secure access somehow, [.htpasswd](http://www.htaccesstools.com/htpasswd-generator/) maybe?)
 3. That's it!
 (Unless you want to change the theme, in which case, read on!)

 ## Themes